I Don’t Have Any Close Friends, But Is That A Problem?

 Friends

-Today as an adult, I don't have any friends, although for my that means that I don’t have people I consider as my sisters, like lots of people around me.
-But, I’m not exactly lonely either because I have a lot of people I chat with at work, at the coffee shop, or while practicing my hobbies.
-Plus, I never seem to spend a Saturday night alone, crying into a tub of ice cream.
+Today, as an adult, I don’t have “best friends” that feel like family, but I’m not exactly lonely either.
+I have people to chat with at work, at the coffee shop, or during my hobbies.
+Plus, I never spend Saturday nights alone, crying into a tub of ice cream.
+My life is full of acquaintances, but I sometimes wonder if that’s enough.

 >>> Discover the 10 signs your friendships aren't healthy